nozzlegear/upstream-addon-bundler/README.md

 - Sync uses `--force-with-lease` to safely force-push rebased changes
 - Tags are automatically created with timestamps to trigger releases
 - The BigWigsMods packager requires specific addon structure (TOC file, etc.)
+- The `.upstream-repo` file stores the upstream repository URL and is read by the sync workflow
+- Do not delete the `.upstream-repo` file or the sync workflow will fail